 No. While both approaches emphasize whole-person care, integrative medicine blends conventional and alternative therapies.
 Functional medicine, however, focuses on finding and treating the root causes of disease, making it particularly useful in addiction recovery.

 Not exactly.
 Holistic medicine refers broadly to treating the whole person with natural and alternative therapies.
-Functional medicine, though holistic, emphasizes science-based treatments aimed at root causes, which can be highly effective in addiction recovery.
+The functional medicine approach, though holistic, emphasizes science-based treatments aimed at root causes, which can be highly effective in addiction recovery.

-Understanding the link between nutrition and addiction recovery is crucial for healing, as it helps correct deficiencies and supports both physical and mental health.
-Functional medicine leverages personalized diets to restore balance, aiding in sustained sobriety.
+Understanding the link between nutrition and addiction recovery is crucial for healing, as it helps correct nutrient deficiencies and supports both physical and mental health.
+Functional medicine leverages personalized diets to restore balance and explains the importance of essential vitamins, aiding in sustained sobriety.

 Exercise reduces stress, improves mood and sleep, and boosts overall health—key factors in preventing relapse.
-Functional medicine incorporates exercise into addiction recovery plans to enhance overall well-being.
+The functional medicine approach incorporates exercise into addiction recovery plans to enhance overall well-being.

 Knowing the importance and relation of quality sleep and addiction recovery is essential for emotional regulation and recovery success.
 Addiction often disrupts sleep patterns, and functional medicine addresses these issues by promoting healthy sleep habits to support long-term recovery.